18F/accessibility/pages/hiddencontent.md

 Using this we can:

 - Provide additional details about a form element
- - Hidden Labels
+  - Hidden labels
- - Error Details
+  - Error details
-- Provide Context to page elements
+- Provide context to page elements
 - Add additional instructions for navigation

-We can also use CSS to visually hide and Screen reader hide content.
+We can also use CSS to hide content visually and from screen readers.

 ```css
 {